 Beirut streets were flooded by a

 8 March: Lebanese flood central Beirut for pro-Syrian rally organised by Hizb Allah.
-Syrian troops begin redeploying.13 April: Karami resigns again after failing to form cabinet to supervise parliamentary elections.
+Syrian troops begin redeploying.

 10 March: Lahoud reappoints Karami to form government.